 You’ll be closer to Cape Tribulation

-If you’re hesitating between Cairns or Port Douglas but also thinking of visiting Cape Tribulation (which I highly recommend), stay in Port Douglas, It is easy to visit Cape Tribulation as a day trip from Port Douglas, either you prefer to self-drive or join a tour*.
+If you’re hesitating between Cairns or Port Douglas but also thinking of visiting Cape Tribulation (which I highly recommend), stay in Port Douglas.
+It is easy to visit Cape Tribulation as a day trip from Port Douglas, either you prefer to self-drive or join a tour*.

 Some people go all the way to Cape Tribulation from Cairns as a day trip.
-It’s feasible, but you’d add at least one-hour drive each way compared to staying in Port Douglas, which turns the day trip into a very long day.
+It’s feasible, but you’d add at least a one-hour drive each way compared to staying in Port Douglas, which turns the day trip into a very long day.
 There are a lot of things to see in the Daintree region, and you’ll have a better time if you can avoid packing everything in one day.